Ty Johnson Player Prop Bets for NFL Week 12 | New York vs. Houston 11/28/2021

 Recent Performances

-- In last week's outing against the Dolphins, Johnson carried the ball one time for five yards (five yards per carry).
+- Johnson put together a five-yard rushing performance in last week's matchup with the Dolphins, carrying the ball one time (averaging five yards per attempt).

-- Over his last three outings, Johnson has rushed for 28 yards on seven carries (9.3 ypg), with zero touchdowns.
+- In his last three games, Johnson has rushed for 28 yards on seven carries (9.3 ypg).

-- He's also averaged 28.0 receiving yards per game, grabbing eight passes for 84 yards and one touchdown.
+- He's also tacked on eight catches for 84 yards and one touchdown.

 Johnson's New York Teammates